 The university’s primary graphic device is a combination of overlapping boxes containing photography, text and brand colours.
 This unites our toolkit elements and creates a modular visual language that makes up our distinct style.

-Depending on application, audience and message, our graphic device can be used simply, with a single box, or it can create a complex collage of imagery and colour.
-Generally speaking, simpler layouts will emphasize content and complex layouts will emphasize tone.
-An effective layout will find the right balance.
+Depending on application, audience and message, our graphic device can be used simply, with a single box, or up to a maximum of three boxes of imagery and colour.

 Overlapping frames are integral to our visual language.
 When designing for the Ryerson brand, start simple – all boxes should have a purpose.

 The university’s graphic device uses a combination of overlapping boxes containing photography, text and brand colours.
-The following guide shows how to combine all of the elements effectively.
+The following guide below shows the steps to combine all of the elements effectively.

-2. Add photography and colour as needed to complement your message
+2. Add photography and colour to complement your message.